Walter Shillington is an avid collector of mechanical timepieces. While he focuses mainly on watches, Walter also reviews household items.

 Questions & Answers

-will the Amarey A800 have problems on dark or black flooring?
+Question: Will the Amarey A800 have problems on dark or black flooring?

-I did not encounter problems of this type during my tests.
+Answer: I did not encounter problems of this type during my tests.
 My flooring ranges from light colored tiles to stained wood of light to medium coloring.
 Sometimes the drop sensors of a robotic vacuum will mistake very dark flooring or rugs as a drop and avoid those areas.
 Unfortunately, I did not run tests to check this.
 Perhaps I will buy a dark rug and use that in future tests.

 © 2018 Walter Shillington